astronomer/docs/astro/create-deployment.md

   <meta name="og:description" content="Learn how to create an Astro Deployment.
 After you’ve created a Deployment, you can deploy DAGs to it from the Astro command-line interface (CLI), or from a continuous integration and continuous delivery (CI/CD) pipeline." />
 </head>

-An Astro Deployment is an Astro Runtime environment that is powered by the core components of Apache Airflow, including the Airflow webserver, scheduler, and one or more workers.
+An Astro Deployment is an Airflow environment that is powered by [Astro Runtime](runtime-image-architecture.md).
+It runs all core Airflow components, including the Airflow webserver, scheduler, and workers, plus additional tooling for reliability and observability.

 The most basic way to create a Deployment is through the Cloud UI.
-After you create a Deployment, you can deploy DAGs to it from the Astro CLI or from a continuous delivery (CI/CD) process.
+After you create a Deployment, you can deploy DAGs to it using the Astro CLI on your local machine or a continuous integration/continuous delivery (CI/CD) tool.
 All DAGs and tasks on Astro are executed within a Deployment.

 ![Deployment creation screen example](/img/docs/create-deployment.png)

-Every Deployment is hosted on a single Astro cluster with its own dedicated resources, which you can customize to meet the unique requirements of your Organization.
-Every Astro cluster operates with a primary database that hosts the individual databases for each Deployment.
+Every Deployment is hosted on an Astro cluster with its own dedicated resources, which you can customize to fine-tune your resource usage.
 To restrict communication between Deployments, resources for each Deployment are isolated within a corresponding Kubernetes namespace.
 See [Deployment network isolation](data-protection.md#deployment-network-isolation).

 This document explains how to create Deployments through the Cloud UI.
 To create Deployments programmatically using the Astro CLI, see: